 And we'll be running all of the above whilst supporting local organisations and charities - what's not to love?

-Trick question - it doesn't matter - you don't even need to be a computer science student!
+You don't even need to be a computer science student!
 At KBSC we're here to guide anyone through as many of the most fascinating parts of computing as we can possibly fit into the year, whether you're a seasoned pro whose Java is better than their English or someone who has yet to take the dive into the world of 1s and 0s themselves.

-Not a worry, let us help with that.
 BCS, or the British Computer Society, is a charity and chartered institute for IT with two simple goals:

 Essentially they're all about the knowledge behind computing - and that's exactly what we're about as well!